No Limit (2 Unlimited song)

 "No Limit" is a song by Belgian-Dutch Eurodance group 2 Unlimited, released in January 1993, by Byte Records.
 It was their fifth single in total and the first to be released from their second album, No Limits!
 (1993).
-Co-written by the group's Ray Slijngaard and Anita Doth, the song became one of their most commercially successful singles, topping both the Dutch Top 40 and Single Top 100 charts.
+Co-written by the group's Ray Slijngaard and Anita Dels, the song became one of their most commercially successful singles, topping both the Dutch Top 40 and Single Top 100 charts.
 Internationally, "No Limit" topped the charts in 35 countries, including Austria, Denmark, France and the United Kingdom, and peaked within the top ten of the charts in several others, including Australia, Germany and Italy.

 Like previous releases, the UK version of the single removed all of the raps from Slijngaard, leaving just Dels' vocals.
 One word from the rap was kept, the word 'Techno' (from the line "I'm making techno and I am proud") which was looped and repeated during the middle of the song, turning the line into "Techno!
 Techno!
 Techno!
 Techno!" and giving the song an extra vocal hook.
 Its accompanying music video was directed by Nick Burgess-Jones, depicting the group inside of a giant pinball machine.
 It received heavy rotation on MTV Europe.